 Research seminars run weekly within the Mathematical Institute during term time.
 They are listed on the lecture list as well as the electronic timetable in the foyer of the Andrew Wiles Building.
 Seminars which are appropriate to your interests should be identified by discussion with your supervisor.
-A list of all forthcoming departmental seminars and events can be found here.
+A list of all forthcoming departmental seminars and events can be found on the Departmental Seminars & Events page.